Handling sign language transcription system with the computer-friendly numerical multilabels: Introduction

-To address the problem described above, we created a solution for automatic processing of SL corpora that transforms HamNoSys labels into numerical labels for carefully defined classes describing the initial body and hand positions.
-The numerical labels thus created would support trainings of language-agnostic ML models, since such multilabel annotations are easier to interpret by users unfamiliar with HamNoSys annotations.
-Moreover, the proposed solution allows for further simplification of the annotation structure, which may make it easier to develop a suitable model.
-The presented solution is unique of its kind and a publicly available tool that allows arbitrary selection of appropriate classes to describe a specific part of a given gesture.
+To address the problem described above, we created a solution for the automatic processing of SL corpora that transforms HamNoSys labels into numerical labels for carefully defined classes representing the initial body and hand positions.
+The numerical labels thus created would support the training of language-agnostic ML models since such multilabel annotations are easier to interpret by users unfamiliar with HamNoSys annotations.
+Moreover, the proposed solution allows for further simplification of the annotation structure, making it easier to develop a suitable model.
+The presented solution is unique and a publicly available tool that allows arbitrary selection of appropriate classes to describe a specific part of a given gesture.